-The State must prepare a Consolidated Annual Performance and Evaluation (CAPER) Report covering the five participating programs and submit it to the U. S. Department of Housing and Urban Development within ninety days following the close of each program year.
-The State will provide an opportunity for citizens to comment on the Consolidated Annual Performance and Evaluation Report by way of a public hearing.
-Copies of the Consolidated Annual Performance and Evaluation Report will be available for review at the public hearing.
-A written notice of the availability of the Consolidated Annual Performance and Evaluation Report and solicitation of comments will also be sent to the compiled mailing list of more than eight hundred names.
-A copy of the CAPER will also be available for review in each office of the agencies.
+The State must prepare a Consolidated Annual Performance and Evaluation Report (CAPER) covering the four participating programs to the Department of Housing and Urban Development within ninety days following the close of each program year.
+The State will provide an opportunity for citizens to comment on the CAPER by way of a public hearing.
+Copies of the CAPER will be available for review at the public hearing.
+A written notice of the availability of the CAPER and solicitation of comments will also be sent to the compiled mailing list of more than eight-hundred names.
+A copy of the CAPER will also be available for review in each office of the four agencies.
 The State will identify a deadline for the submittal of written comments on the CAPER; the period for the submittal of comments will be no less than fifteen calendar days.
 Written comments may be submitted to the Office of Community Development, Post Office Box 94095, Baton Rouge, Louisiana 70804-9095.
 A summary of all comments received will be included in the CAPER.